Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 See both methods in the **Jupyter and AI Unlimited** section of [Deploy with Docker Compose](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/docker/README.md) in the Teradata AI Unlimited GitHub repository.

-This QuickStart assumes you are using the first method.
+This QuickStart uses the first method.
 :::

 1. Copy these environment variables from your cloud service provider's console.